teddykoker/blog/_posts/2020-11-11-performers.md

 $$ \text{maximize} \quad f(c) = \sum_n^N c_n - \frac{1}{2}
 \sum_i^N \sum_j^N c_i c_j y_i y_j \textcolor{blue}{K(x_i, x_j)}
 $$

+Now instead of doing a dot product in $\mathbb{R}^3$, we are doing it in
+$\mathbb{R}^2$.
+This might not make much of an impact in terms of computational cost in this case, but it can make a much bigger difference with more complex kernel functions and higher dimensional data.
+Next, we will see how **Random Fourier Features** can reduce the computational cost of some kernel functions *even more*.

 ## Random Fourier Features